Janet Smith (Rhodesia): Early life, education, and first marriage

 Janet Watt was born in Cape Town in the Union of South Africa in 1915.
-Her parents were from Scotland, and her father was a surgeon.
-She attended the University of Cape Town, where she studied history, geology, and a some philosophy, and was a star field hockey player.
-She was quite well-known for playing hockey for Western Province.
+Her parents were from Scotland, and her father was a surgeon.She attended the University of Cape Town, where she studied history, geology, and some philosophy, and was a star field hockey player.
+She was quite well known for playing hockey for Western Province.
 There, she briefly met her future husband, Ian Smith, who was on campus as a member of the visiting Rhodes University rugby team.

 After graduating, Watt earned her teaching qualification and became a history teacher.
 In 1942, she married Piet Duvenage, a physician and rugby player.
 Together they had a son, Robert, and a daughter, Jean.
 Piet Duvenage died in a freak accident on the field during a club rugby practice in May 1947.
 A young widow, she was left to support her two young children on a teacher's salary.